WebG1itch/WebG1itch/README.md

 Hey, I'm Jacob Gibson, but most of my friends call me Jake.
 I'm currently working toward a B.S. in Computer Science and a B.S. in Media Arts & Sciences for Game Design at IUPUI.
 I've been interested in games for nearly as long as I can remember and my passion for programming game mechanics has only been on the rise!

 I work best in OOP languages like C++, C#, and Java, but also am familiar with other languages.
-Always going above and beyond people's expectations brings me so much joy and I hope to continue this trend throughout my career.
-Never skipping a line of code and a meticulous attitude towards programming has given me great success in the small projects I've made.
+I love trying to reverse engineer interesting mechanics in both games and other software.
+My drive for interesting problem solving and experimentation has brought me to a wide variety of fun projects that I've made throughout my programming career.
+Check out some of those projects below!

 Relevant Coursework: Calculus I & II, Linear Algebra, Data Structures and Algorithms, Operating Systems, Architecture of Computers, Advanced Game Design, Game Design Psychology and Prototyping